robusta-dev/robusta/docs/installation.rst

 Install with Helm
 ##################

 This tutorial installs Robusta using `Helm 3 <https://helm.sh/docs/intro/install/>`_.
-You can also :ref:`Install with ArgoCD` or using :ref:`other installation methods <Additional Installation Methods>`.
+You can also :ref:`Install with ArgoCD`.

 Installing Robusta takes about 90 seconds on a 10 node cluster.
 If you'd like to test before installing in production, we recommend using KIND.
-You can also uninstall at any time with a single :ref:`Helm command <Helm Uninstall>`.
+You can uninstall at any time with a single :ref:`Helm command <Helm Uninstall>`.

 .. admonition:: Have questions?